Brennii96/password-manager/README.md

 Clone the github repo into your public_html folder or wherever your web root is and extract the zip.
 Go to `core/init.php` and set your database credentials.
 Follow the steps below to create your encryption keys to add to the keys array.
 These will be used for encrypting and decrypting passwords.

+You will need to go to http://localhost/register.php to register for an account and start using it.

 Create The First Key <br>
 `echo base64_encode(openssl_random_pseudo_bytes(32));`